fealty/Xenos/Specifications/Xenos.md

 #### Text Mode

 By default, all source files begin in text mode.
 They are given an implicit **TextModeAttribute** at the beginning of the file.
 This mode treats all items as implicit textual markup paragraphs, wrapping them with `\paragraph{<item data>}`.
-Any embedded code expressions, as denoted by unescaped (), will evaluate down to text instead of their object representations.
+Any embedded code expressions, as denoted by unescaped `()`, will evaluate down to text instead of their object representations.

+> We have two broad goals in mind for Xenos: you can write a novel in it; you can write a video game in it.
+By choosing text mode as the default, we enable not only writing novels but encourage programmers to use literate programming to write their software.
+We allow embedded code expressions to allow for REPL and any kind of advanced text generation like a unit test report.

+#### Code Mode

+When implementations encounter an attribute derived from **CodeModeAttribute**, implementations will switch to code mode.
+This mode treats all items exactly as they appear.
+Unlike text mode, code mode does not wrap items in any implicit context.
+This forbids writing paragraphs unless they are enclosed by an explicit `\paragraph{}`, but it allows code objects to evaluate to their object representations.
+When implementations encounter two or more consecutive blank lines, implementations must switch back to text mode.
+The end of files may also end the mode.

+> Text mode alone doesn't allow us to create programs because everything evaluates to text, not executable code.
+Code mode allows us to define functions on modules, types on modules, in addition to data like lists and hash tables.
+You know, the stuff that should actually get compiled.